-'''

-Bool

-ovlScreenInit (ScreenPtr pScreen, unsigned int numPairs,

-OvlPair pPairs)

-'''

-Description This is the screen initialization function for Overlay Window support.
-The given set of pairs is exported to the client as the optimal pairs.
-If the device has no optimal pairs, pass in $\bf 0$ for numPairs and null for pPairs.
+Bool ovlScreenInit (ScreenPtr pScreen, unsigned int numPairs, OvlPair pPairs) Description This is the screen initialization function for Overlay Win support.
+The given set of pairs is exported to the client as optimal pairs.
+If the device has no optimal pairs, pass in numPairs and null for pPairs.
 Results Initializes overlay support on the given screen.

-otherwise FALSE

-Arguments pScreen is the screen structure for the device.
+Returns TRUE on success otherwise FALSE Arguments pScreen is the screen structure for the device.